Calculus 1 - Full College Course

 • The first derivative test helps determine local maximums and minimums by analyzing the sign changes of the first derivative near a critical number.

-• The second derivative test uses the second derivative to identify local maximums and minimums based on its sign at a critical number.
+• The second derivative test uses the second derivative to find local maximums and minimums.

 • The mean value theorem states that on a closed interval, there exists a number C where the average rate of change of a function equals its derivative.

-• To find absolute maximum and minimum values, check critical numbers where the derivative is zero or does not exist, and compare with endpoint values.
+• To find absolute maximum and minimum values, check critical numbers and endpoints of the interval.

 09:21:55

-• The average rate of change of f is represented by the slope of the secant line on the graph.
+• The average rate of change of f corresponds to the slope of the secant line on the graph.

-• The number C may not be unique, leading to multiple values that satisfy the theorem.
+• The number c may not be unique, leading to multiple c values that satisfy the theorem.

-• Verification of the mean value theorem involves confirming the hypotheses and conclusion, with f being continuous and differentiable on the specified interval.
+• Verification of the Mean Value Theorem involves confirming the hypotheses and conclusion, with f being continuous and differentiable on the interval.

-• The conclusion of the mean value theorem requires finding a number C within the interval where the derivative of f at C equals the average rate of change of f on the interval.
+• The conclusion of the Mean Value Theorem requires finding a number c where f'(c) equals the average rate of change of f on the interval.

-• By solving the equation, it is determined that C equals two, satisfying the mean value theorem.
+• By solving the equation, it is determined that c equals 2, verifying the Mean Value Theorem.

 09:24:20